curusarn/ctu-fit-mi-paa/knapsack-problem/README.md

 First I sort the items by their price.
 Then I precompute the maximal price gain that can be achieved in each level of the tree (state space).
 I use **recursion** to explore the state space.
-I prune the branches that cannot contain optimal solution. (one of following is true):
+I prune the branches that cannot contain optimal solution - one of following is true:
 - Current weight is greater than knapsack capacity.
 - Current price plus maximal price gain is less than price of already discovered solution.